rpclib/rpclib/doc/pages/gettingstarted.md

   * g++ 5.0
   * clang++ 3.7
-  * MSVC 2015 Update 2
+  * MSVC 2015 Update 3

-Newer versions of these compilers are expected to work.
+Newer versions of these compilers are expected to work, of course.

 ### Tools